F. C. Hibberd & Co.

 F. C. Hibberd & Co Ltd was a British locomotive-building company founded in 1927 to build industrial petrol and diesel locomotives.

-Kent Construction and Engineering Co of Ashford, Kent had been reconditioning and reselling former military locomotives sold off as surplus at the end of World War I, though its had also developed its own narrow gauge locomotive design.
+Kent Construction and Engineering Co of Ashford, Kent had been reconditioning and reselling former military locomotives sold off as surplus at the end of World War I, though it had also developed its own narrow gauge locomotive design.
 It closed its works in 1926 and two of the directors of Honeywill Brothers Limited - F.C.
 Hibberd and D.A.
 Dwyer (Honeywill had marketed the Kent Construction locomotives) bought out the Kent Construction Business and its stock of locomotives, and in 1927 formed F.C.
 Hibberd & Co Ltd. In 1932 the company acquired the goodwill of James and Frederick Howard Limited and the company moved to Park Royal, London, and began manufacturing locomotives.

 Many of Hibberd's locomotives were small machines with final drive by roller chain but it also built some larger ones with side-rod drive.
 The latter bore a strong resemblance to Hudswell Clarke products.

 Hibberd used the name Planet for their locomotives but this should not be confused with the much earlier Planet steam locomotive.